Alaska’s North Slope Snow-Free Season is Lengthening

 The rapid expansion of the North Slope's snow-free season has had consequences for water resources, wildlife behavior, the plant growing season and more, the research team reported in the new paper.
 For example, on Cooper Island near Utqiaġvik, where a colony of black guillemots has been monitored since 1975, researchers found that the timing of the seabirds’ egg laying correlates with Utqiaġvik’s snowmelt, so earlier melt means earlier egg laying.
 The timing of snowmelt also influenced the timing of peak discharge from the North Slope river system and the start of the vegetative growing season, according to the researchers.

-"It's remarkable how rapidly things are changing in the Arctic and how the longer snow-free season affects so many other patterns—the guillemots, vegetation growth, and fluxes of gases from the tundra," said Diane Stanitski, co-author of the paper and a scientist at the NOAA Earth System Research Laboratory in Boulder, Colorado.
+"It's remarkable how rapidly things are changing in the Arctic and how the longer snow-free season affects so many other patterns—the guillemots, vegetation growth, and fluxes of gases from the tundra," said Diane Stanitski, co-author of the paper and a scientist at the NOAA Earth System Research Laboratories in Boulder, Colorado.

 This spring’s snowmelt date at Utqiaġvik was late, on June 18, said lead author Cox.
 This late melt didn’t make it into the paper, because analyses were done by then, but the atmospheric conditions that led to the later melt were consistent with the findings in the paper.
 Such variability underscores the need for continued monitoring of snow cover, Cox said.